 Indirect Trust Calculation

-The concept of a maturity level is considered here where the priority is given to nodes which are having long-term relationships or a higher number of interactions with the evaluating node.
+The concept of a maturity level is considered here where the priority is given to nodes which have long-term relationships or a higher number of interactions with the evaluating node.
 And based on this maturity level a weight can be calculated for each neighbor node when considering their recommendation trust value in order to calculate the indirect trust value in the end.
 This concept allows nodes to give more importance to recommendations sent by long-term neighbors rather than short-term neighbors.

 Figure 2.1: Sample Network Diagram with 4 nodes